wp-plugins/qoate-scroll-triggered-box/readme.txt

 Tags: social meda,newsletter,message,share,bookmark,scroll,call to action Requires at least: 2.0
 Tested up to: 3.0
-Stable tag: 1.1
+Stable tag: 2.0

-This plugins generates a box on post pages that slides or fades in in a corner of your choice.
+Generates a scroll triggered box for social bookmarks or newsletter sign-up forms.

 == Description ==

 = Qoate Scroll Triggered Box =

-Generates a box on post pages which you can customize to your liking!
+Generated a box at pages of your choice which can containt everything in plain HTML, or easy social bookmark options.

+This box is great to encourage your readers to share your content, cause it will only show up when a visitor has reached a certain part of your page.
+This ensures that the visitor liked your content.
+The right time to show your call to action is when they're done reading, this plugin makes that easy for you!

 Features:

 * Highly custumizable
-* Custom CSS styling (optional)
-* Custom HTML content (optional, but recommended)

-The box can contain everything you want, newsletter forms, social media share options or just plain text.

-This box is extremely good to encourage your visitors to share your content or sign-up to your newsletter because the box will only show up when your visitor reached a certain part of your page.
-It will then slide or fade in, and show your custom content.
+* Easy social bookmarks (Twitter,FB,SU,Digg,Delicious,RSS,MySpace,LinkedIn)
+* OR custom HTML content, can contain everything.
+* Animation: Slide or Fade
+* Placement: any corner
+* Percentage: when should the box appear
+* More.. just install and see for yourself!

 More info: